 - If you already have a Chinese visa or want to apply from your country, you have to travel via China mainland for a Tibet tour.
-We will send the hard copy of the Travel permit to your hotel where you will spend 1 night in China mainland (Eg: Chengdu, Beijing, Xining, Lanzhou, Xian, Chongqing, Nyingchi, Kunming, Guangzhou, Shanghai etc.).
+We will send the hard copy of the Travel permit to your hotel where you will spend 1 night in China mainland (Eg: Chengdu, Beijing, Xining, Lanzhou, Xian, Chongqing, Nyingchi, Kunming, Guangzhou, Shanghai etc.) or, if there is enough time to fly to Lhasa in same day, we can handover at the airport.
 Without a travel permit, you won’t be able to visit Tibet.

 Tibet Visa Fees: